bobnjj/jsf2webdemo/README.md

 * [ ] Bonus to block merge on commits with issues
 * [ ] Integrate docker build with base WAS image

-sadfsdf
-this is a test test
+This is a test test